mshafat/allthrusmartphone.xyz/content/blog/reviews/secrets_of_success_russell_brunson.md

 At the front end of Secrets of Success is a gift box containing 3 of Napoleon Hill's books.
 This is what Russel shared regarding the back-story of it:

 > 2 Year's ago I become mildly obsessed with old books.
-I started collecting all the first editions, first printings, first manuscripts of many cools books that I could find...
+I started collecting all the first editions, first printings, first manuscripts of many cool books that I could find...

 Russell republished some of the books himself by partnering with Napleon Hill Foundation.
-He invested unbelivably crazy amount to collect pre-version galley copies of "Law of Success" from a fan of Napoleon Hill and also to get the approval from Napoleon Hill Foundation to *publish and republish* some of Napoleon Hill's unknown and unknown books...
+He invested unbelivably crazy amount to collect pre-version galley copies of "Law of Success" from a fan of Napoleon Hill and also to get the approval from Napoleon Hill Foundation to *publish and republish* some of Napoleon Hill's known and unknown books...

 Yeah I write it right...
 Rusell is going to republish some of Hill's known and unknown books for us, including some books most people have never heard before...